 Charter School shall adhere to all requirements of the Elementary and Secondary Education Act (ESEA, also known as Every Student Succeeds Act (ESSA)) that are applicable to teachers and paraprofessional employees.
-Charter School shall ensure that all teachers are appropriately assigned and fully credentialed in accordance with applicable state requirements for certificated employment, including but not limited to the provisions of Education Code section 47605(l).
+Charter School shall ensure that all teachers are appropriately assigned and fully credentialed in accordance with applicable state requirements for certificated employment, including but not limited to the provisions of Education Code section 47605(1).
 Charter School shall maintain current copies of all teacher credentials and make them readily available for inspection.

-Aspire will recruit professional, effective, and qualified personnel to serve in administrative, instructional, instructional support, and non-instructional support capacities.
+Aspire will recruit professional, effective, and gualified personnel to serve in administrative, instructional, instructional support, and non-instructional support capacities.
 Aspire believes that all of its employees play a key role in creating a successful learning environment and will recruit qualified employees throughout the organization.
 Aspire recognizes that employment is voluntary, and the Aspire Board of Directors shall not require any employee to be employed at an Aspire school.
+The Charter School will conduct background checks on employee candidates to provide for the health and safety of The Charter School's faculty, staff, and pupils and the academic success of the pupils.
 Aspire's Human Capital department, along with the Director of Employee Services and the Controller, shall monitor compliance with this policy.
 Employees will meet specific qualifications for employment as outlined in their job descriptions.
 As provided in the Charter Schools Act, The Charter School may choose not to require credentials for teachers in noncore, noncollege-prep courses (e.g. music, physical education, various electives, etc.).
 The educational and skill level qualifications and job descriptions of teachers to be employed in The Charter School shall meet the educational goals as outlined in this charter.